 Transparency is our domain.
 We’re not a corporation, so there’s no secrecy; we’re always happy to share the components of our sketchbooks; from paper through threads to glue and covers.
 There are very specific reasons behind our choices: all the elements come from manufacturers with a long history and experience in their field.
 The fact that our suppliers meet strict ecological requirements as well as ensure an ethical environment means a great deal to us.

 We’re attaching all the components that we use and the description of the brands, below.

-And how to choose right weight of cotton paper?
+And how to choose right weight of paper in sketchbook?